skamansam/intersection-observer-showcase/README.md

 Simply open the `index.html` file in a modern web browser.
 No build steps or dependencies required!

+## Deployment

+This project is automatically deployed to GitHub Pages using GitHub Actions.
+The deployment workflow:
+1. Triggers on pushes to the main branch
+2. Uploads the project files as artifacts
+3. Deploys to GitHub Pages

+To enable GitHub Pages deployment:
+1. Go to your repository settings
+2. Navigate to the "Pages" section
+3. Under "Source", select "GitHub Actions"

+The site will be available at `https://[username].github.io/intersection-observer-showcase/`

 ## Browser Support

 This demo works best in modern browsers that support the IntersectionObserver API, which includes: